aallbrig/Family-Memories-Book/app/chapters/Faith-Family-and-Friends.md

 The old kerosene lantern was hunted and put into use Now all ends were taken care of that seemed to be loose.
-Mrs. Chansler held the lantern while the ceremony was read With awe, we all stood as the couple was web.
+Mrs. Chansler held the lantern while the ceremony was read With awe, we all stood as the couple was wed.

 The long table which was near the huge oak tree
 Was spread with the delicious foods for all to see.